How to properly taste whisky

 • Shape: Tulip-shaped with stem

-• Advantage: Like Glencairn, but with a handle (no hand heat)
+• Advantage: Like Glencairn, but with stem (no hand warmth)

 • For: Professionals, Sherry whiskies

-Thick-bottomed whisky tumblers – look cool, but are bad for nosing.
+❌ Whisky tumblers with a thick base – look cool, but bad for nosing

 Our recommendation for beginners: